Healthcare Degree Search

 |Timeline to Practice||It typically takes over three years of graduate education, training, and credentialing for chiropractors to practice after earning a bachelor’s degree.||After earning a bachelor’s degree, PTs generally take three years of graduate education and training to qualify for a license to practice.
 However, additional residency and fellowship options may extend this timeline to four or five years.|

 |Typical Duties||• Review patients’ medical history and meet with them to understand their concerns.
 This may include a physical examination, such as testing their reflexes or assessing their posture.|

 • Work with patients to develop a care plan, including other health and lifestyle advice, such as nutrition or sleep patterns.

 • Use neuromusculoskeletal therapy to adjust patients’ spine, joints, and more.
 This may include massage therapy, spinal manipulations or adjustments, or using additional equipment such as braces.

 • Monitor patient progress, adjusting care plans as needed or referring patients to a medical provider.

 |• Go over referrals, notes, and medical history provided by patients’ care teams.
 This could include information provided by surgeons, primary care physicians, and more.|

-• Meet with patients to understand their health needs, including having them perform exercises and movements to diagnose areas in need of care.
+• Meet with patients to understand their health needs, including having them perform exercises and movements to diagnose areas needing care.

-• Compile individualized care or recovery plans for each patient, bringing together information provided by their care team and the patient themselves.
+• Compile individualized care or recovery plans for each patient, bringing together information provided by their care team and themselves.

 • Work one-on-one with patients to meet their care plan goals.
 This could include demonstrating exercises or stretching maneuvers, using hands-on therapy, or equipment such as wheelchairs or exercise machines.